Travel guide

 Why you need an eSIM in Norway

-First things first: why bother with an eSIM when you could just activate your operator's roaming?
+First things first: why bother with an eSIM when you could simply activate your operator's roaming?
 The answer is simple: money and peace of mind.
 Latin American and Spanish operators charge roaming fees in Norway that can ruin your travel budget.
 We're talking between 10 and 25 dollars a day, just for mobile data.

 And there's another important point: Norway is not in the European Union, although it is part of the European Economic Area.
 If you are Spanish and think your European roaming covers you, technically it does, but many operators have specific limits for Norway, Switzerland, and Iceland.
-An eSIM eliminates all that confusion and guarantees you connectivity without asterisks in the contract.
+An eSIM eliminates all that confusion and guarantees connectivity without asterisks in the contract.

 Coverage and operators in Norway

 Norway has one of the best telecommunications infrastructures in the world.
-The main operators are Telenor (the national giant), Telia, and Ice, and between the three, they cover almost the entire country with 4G networks.
+The main operators are Telenor (the national giant), Telia, and Ice, and between the three, they cover practically the entire country with 4G networks.
 In major cities like Oslo, Bergen, Trondheim, and Stavanger, 5G coverage is already a reality, although for tourist purposes, 4G is more than sufficient.

 When you contract an eSIM for Norway, you generally connect to the Telenor or Telia network, which have the best national coverage.
-Telenor, in particular, has invested heavily in covering rural and tourist areas, because they understand that tourism is vital for the Norwegian economy.
-This means that even in places that seem like the end of the world, like the western fjords or the Lofoten Islands, you will have decent signal.
+Telenor, in particular, has invested heavily in covering rural and tourist areas because they understand that tourism is vital for the Norwegian economy.
+This means that even in places that seem like the end of the world, like the western fjords or the Lofoten Islands, you will have a decent signal.

 Let's talk about the fjords specifically, because I know it's a common concern.
 Cruises through the fjords (like the famous Flåm route or the Geirangerfjord) have surprisingly good coverage.
-Operators have strategically installed antennas in the mountains surrounding the main fjords, so while you sail, you can make video calls, upload photos, and use the internet without a problem.
+Operators have strategically installed antennas in the mountains surrounding the main fjords, so while sailing, you can make video calls, upload photos, and use the internet without a problem.
 Of course, in the narrowest and deepest sections, the signal may momentarily weaken, but it recovers quickly.

 In Tromsø, the Arctic capital and starting point for viewing the Northern Lights, 4G coverage is excellent both in the city and its surroundings.
-Organized Northern Lights excursions usually go to places with good signal, so you can share those magical photos in real time.
-If you venture on your own to very remote areas of the Arctic, there may indeed be areas without coverage, but they are the exception rather than the rule.
+Organized Northern Lights excursions usually go to places with good signal, so you can share those magical photos in real-time.
+If you venture on your own to very remote areas of the Arctic, there may be areas without coverage, but they are the exception rather than the rule.

 eSIM in Norway